-Commodity Trading Advisors: Consisting of two funds, one fund focuses on a systematic strategy that follows medium-term trends, while the second focuses on more short-term trading and tends to be counter-trend.
-The value of these investments is eligible for redemption in the next two months.
+Commodity Trading Advisors: MPERS currently has one fund focusing on a systematic strategy that follows medium-term trends.
+The value of this investment is eligible for redemption in the next two months.

 Activist: Consisting of two funds, this strategy focuses on obtaining publicly traded shares of companies and effecting changes within the companies that it owns whether that be value creation through operational, financial or corporate governance changes.
 One fund's focus is on North American companies and the other fund's focus is on European and Nordic companies.
 Due to contractual lock-up restrictions and the necessity for activist managers to retain capital in order to realize the desired company changes, 50% of this strategy's investments are eligible for redemption on a rolling three-year basis.
 The remaining 50% are eligible for redemption on a rolling one-year basis.